Rarity Exposed: The Surprising Truth About Mined Diamonds

 Marketing’s Role in Diamond Perception

-The modern perception of why mined diamonds are not rare and invaluable treasures can be traced back to the early 20th century marketing campaigns De Beers.
+The modern perception of why mined diamonds are not rare and invaluable treasures can be traced back to the early 20th century marketing campaigns by De Beers.
 Their slogan “A Diamond is Forever” not only popularized diamond engagement rings but also cemented the idea of diamonds as precious and eternal.

 Understanding Diamond Formation